Last updated: 20 November 2020

 PACK, SLEEP, AND SHELTER

-This is a bare-bones cuben fiber backpack with no hip belt pockets (they are optional) — just one main pocket that everything fits in, two side pockets for water bottles, umbrellas, trekking poles, or micro spikes, and a mesh back pocket for stashing jackets, maps, and so on.
+This is a bare-bones cuben fiber backpack with no hip belt pockets (they are optional) — just one main pocket that everything fits in, two side pockets for water bottles, trekking poles, or micro spikes, and a mesh back pocket for stashing jackets, maps, and so on.
 I love it!
 I especially like the way it arcs away from my back, which greatly improves ventilation.
 There is room to fit a large bear canister inside, and my umbrella also easily attaches to this bag with some shock cord on the right strap and the upper right corner of the pack frame.
 I was a little worried about its durability because it weighs over a pound lighter than my ULA Circuit, but so far it has held up nicely, even after sliding down cross-country scree.
 I’ve had to repair it five times, twice when I broke a strap clip (ZPacks immediately sent me a new one both times), once when my cat scratched up the mesh pocket (repaired easily with floss) and twice when one of the carbon fiber poles that arch the bag away from my back busted through the bottom strap that supports it (easily fixed with duct tape, and Zpacks just repaired it free-of-charge to permanently fix the problem!).
-My only other complaint is that the bag is very tall, which forced me to modify my beloved Tilly AirFlo hat.
+My only other complaint is that the bag is very tall, which forced me to reduce the brim size of my Tilly AirFlo hat.
 But that tallness keeps the bag close to my center of gravity, which reduces the impact of the weight on my body.

 Sleeping Bag: ZPacks 20 degree quilt plus stuff sack (20.8 oz)